-Recognizing that attending the MEM Program of the Collage of Engineering is a significant investment of time and money, we strive to provide our students with various means to finance the degree.
-Total tuition cost of the Two-Year Program is SAR 132,702.
+Recognizing that attending the MEM Program of the College of Engineering is a significant investment of time and money, we strive to provide our students with various means to finance the degree.
+The total tuition cost of the Two-Year Program is SAR 132,702.
 Tuition is set by the University's Board of Trustees and is ratified each year.